Signs of Repressed Childhood Trauma in Adults

 How Does Childhood Trauma Get Repressed?

-Repression is a psychological defense mechanism that allows the mind to protect itself from overwhelming or distressing experiences by pushing them out of conscious awareness.
+Repression is a psychological defense mechanism that allows the mind to protect itself from overwhelming or distressing experiences by pushing it out of conscious awareness.
 This process is thought to be an automatic response to trauma, helping individuals cope with the immediate aftermath of an adverse event.
 The following factors may contribute to the repression of childhood trauma:

 The Developing Brain